-Traditional dental restoratives (fillings) include gold, porcelain, and composite / amalgam.
+Traditional dental restoratives (fillings) include gold, porcelain, and composite/amalgam.
 The strength and durability of traditional dental materials continue to make them useful for situations where restored teeth must withstand extreme forces that result from chewing, such as in the back of the mouth.

 Newer dental fillings include ceramic and plastic compounds that mimic the appearance of natural teeth.
-These compounds, often called composite resins, are usually used on the front teeth where natural appearance is important.
+These compounds, often called composite resins, are usually used on the front teeth where a natural appearance is important.
 They can be used on the back teeth as well as depending on the location and extent of the tooth decay.
 Composite resins are usually more costly than the old silver amalgam fillings.

-Several factors influence the performance, durability, longevity and expense of dental restorations.
+Several factors influence the performance, durability, longevity, and expense of dental restorations.

 The components used in the filling material